 My interest in the genealogical roots of modern political concepts is paired with a fascination of contemporary reflections of those logics in popular culture.
 Upon completing my PhD (by which point I had already published my book on Žižek), I was eager to experiment with a different form of writing that had the potential to reach a broader audience.
 My first work in this vein was Awkwardness (Zero Books, 2010), which attempted to contextualize and interpret the rise of cringe-based “awkward” comedy in shows like The Office or Curb Your Enthusiasm.
 This project ultimately grew to become a trilogy investigating what our cultural fascination with anti-social personality traits (such as the sociopathic detachment of anti-heroes like Tony Soprano or the creepiness of the Burger King mascot) can tell us about our social order.
 In all three works, I used the transition from the postwar Fordist paradigm to the contemporary neoliberal paradigm as my historical framework, arguing that all three of the anti-social traits studied reflect, in their own unique way, a social order that is slowly destroying its own sources of legitimacy.

 My current research extends my investigations in political theology in the direction of a longer-term project that would use the concept of the divine Trinity as the basis for a general theory of governance, investigating questions such as the relationship between sovereignty and law (in theological terms: the relationship between God’s absolute power and his commitment to a series of particular covenants with humanity) and between state and economy (in theological terms: God’s “direct,” visible agency in the form of the Son and his “indirect,” invisible agency in the form of the Holy Spirit).
-In the summer of 2018, I will be presenting a paper at an international conference in Munich that will provide an initial sketch of the hypothesis motivating this research.
+In the summer of 2018, I presented a paper at an international conference in Munich that will provide an initial sketch of the hypothesis motivating this research.

 This project on the Trinity would deepen my engagement with and critique of Agamben as well as my work on neoliberalism.
 I also continue to pursue opportunities to think with and about popular culture, such as the phenomenon of nihilistic animated sitcoms (Rick and Morty, BoJack Horseman) or the resurrection of recent cult classics like Star Trek or Twin Peaks, because experience tells me that such byways can open up productive new routes for thought.